pramonettivega/getting_started_ndp/README.md

 **Performing our jobs and obtaining our outputs**

 JupyterLab offers a series of features so we can develop our projects in an interactive environment, allowing us to explore, edit and visualize our data.
-To set up our workspace, we can either load the files directly into our space, or we can create new files from our
+To set up our workspace, we can either load the files directly into our space, or we can create new files from JupyterLab.

 In this example, we have loaded into our space a Jupyter Notebook which contains the training code for our modeling task.
-We have also added a series of Python scripts with a series of helper functions and methods that support our analysis.
+Additionally, we have also added a set of Python scripts which contain a series of helper functions and methods that contribute to the execution of our training.

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-12%20034059.png?raw=true">